malikaiyer/syntax-sprint/EGDD.md

 ## Story (Brief)

-*You want to navigate the maze to get out, and the only way to do so is to collect all the right tokens and advance through thr worlds*
+*You want to navigate the maze to get out, and the only way to do so is to collect all the right tokens and advance through the worlds*

 ## Storyboarding